-- This year we are (mostly) following the textbook (Shay, 3rd edition) - The lectures will provide in-depth discussion and comment on the course material.
-You should read the relevant sections in the textbook! - The course does not cover all of the textbook.
-The sections that are covered are shown on the lecture outline, as it appears on the lectures page linked off the course web page - Changes to the course outline and/or content will be notified on the course web page - We assume that students already have some understanding of Data Communications, e.g. they have completed COMPSCI 215 - if you have been exempted from 215, you may need to read ahead in Shay
+- We (mostly) follow the textbook (Shay, 3rd edition) - The lectures will provide in-depth discussion and comment on the course material. - Students who miss the lectures tend to get lower grades - You should also read the relevant sections in the textbook - The course does not cover all of the textbook.
+The sections that are covered are shown on the lecture outline, as it appears on the lectures page linked off the course web page - Changes to the course outline and/or content will be notified on the course web page - We assume that students already have some understanding of Data Communications. - If not, you may need to read ahead in Shay - Assignment 1 is designed to bring you up to speed